ErnestVidal1/ErnestVidal1/README.md

 Automates table reformatting in Word documents post-PDF conversion.
 Features include row and column pattern analysis and colspan adjustments via keyboard shortcuts.

 ###  🟠 Status In Development.
 VBA-GPT POST-CONVERSION PDF-TO-WORD REFORMATTING WIZARD
 Leverages VBA and intermittent GPT guidance to auto-correct layout and typographical errors in Word documents converted from PDFs.
+[GitHub Repository](https://github.com/ErnestVidal1/VBA-GPT-PDFtoWordPostConversion)

 <br><br><br>
 *This list is not exhaustive and serves as a snapshot of the software tools that are either complete or in stages of active development.*